unearth4334/BrowserAgent/docs/INTERACTIVE_COMMANDS.md

 ## Background Mode Benefits

-The `background` command allows you to:
+The `background` command:

-1. **Keep the browser session alive** - Don't lose your authentication
+- Stops displaying interactive prompts
+- Closes stdin to allow proper Unix backgrounding
+- Keeps the browser server running and accepting client connections
+- Makes the process ready for Ctrl+Z + bg

+After typing `background`, simply press Ctrl+Z then type `bg` to fully background the process.

-2. **Free up the terminal** - Terminal stops showing prompts, you can use it for client commands
+Alternatively, you can use another terminal for client commands while leaving the server running in the foreground.
-3. **Continue using the client** - Send commands via client while server runs
-4. **No session loss** - Browser stays open, server keeps running

-**Note:** After typing `background`, the terminal will stop showing interactive prompts but the server process continues running.
-The terminal is available for you to use client commands or other tasks.

 ## Process Management